Every team's largest contracts by total value

 Extension: Mookie Betts, OF (12/$365M, 2020)

-Two-way superstar and reigning AL MVP Ohtani was expected to receive the most lucrative deal in Major League Baseball history -- and did he ever.
-His reported 10-year, $700 million deal would be one of the largest in professional sports, blowing both Judge's 2022 deal with the Yankees and the Dodgers' previous high (the 6-year, $162 million deal signed by Freddie Freeman in 2021) out of the water.
+Ohtani was expected to sign the most lucrative deal in Major League Baseball history when he reached free agency after the 2023 campaign -- and did he ever.
+The two-way superstar's 10-year, $700 million deal was almost two times higher than the previous free-agent record ($360 million) set by Judge one year prior.
 Betts’ extension was the next step after a February 2020 trade sent the 2018 AL MVP winner from the Red Sox to the Dodgers, and he signed it before the ‘20 season began.

 This browser does not support the video element.